Warren Wilson College: History

-Warren Wilson College was a junior college until 1967, when it became a four-year college offering six majors.
+The school was a junior college until 1967 when it became a four-year college, Warren Wilson College, with six majors on offer.
 In 1972, the National Board of Missions deeded the WWC property to the college's Board of Trustees.
-With its expansion of programs and to a four-year curriculum, Warren Wilson now enrolls students of many different geographic and socioeconomic backgrounds.
+With its expansion of programs and to a four-year curriculum, Warren Wilson enrolls students of many different geographic and socioeconomic backgrounds.
 This is in contrast to the original student population of underprivileged mountain youth for basic education.

-The eighth president, Dr. Lynn Morton, is the first female president in the college's history.
-She is a native North Carolinian and was formerly provost and vice president of academic affairs at Queens University in Charlotte, North Carolina.
+The eighth president, Lynn Morton, was the first female president.
+She was succeeded in June 2023 by Damián J. Fernández.

+A new academic building, Myron Boon Hall, was constructed on the site formerly occupied by Carson Hall; it was completed in May 2018.
+The building is LEED Gold Certified.

+The college's pool has been closed since 2014 when repairs to structural beams were deemed too expensive.
+Demolition and construction of a new pool structure began in 2017.
+Buncombe County contributed $300,000 to the project, with the understanding that local swim teams would also be able to use the pool.
+Construction encountered major setbacks.
+Although originally planned to be completed for the 2017–18 swim season, work on the internal aspects of the pool were still underway as of May 2023.
+In October of 2025, the college was awarded $1.6 million by the Buncombe County Tourism Product Development Fund to complete and upgrade Warren Wilson College's Aquatic Center.
+Construction is expected to begin in June 2026 and reach completion by January 2027.

 Academics

 Undergraduate

 The foundation of the school's undergraduate curriculum establishes that all students earn 128 hours of academic credit, work 8–15 hours per week for the school, and complete the Community Engagement Commitment.
-Students earn $7.25 per hour that goes directly towards their tuition.
+Students earn $9.05 per hour that goes directly towards their tuition.
 Unlike other schools in the Work College Consortium, students at Warren Wilson do not receive traditional pay checks.

 Required subjects include Artistic Expression, History and Political Science, Language and Global Issues, Literature, Mathematics, Natural Sciences, Philosophy and Religious Studies, and Social Sciences to graduate and receive a Bachelor of Arts or Bachelor of Science degree.
 In addition to traditional liberal arts majors such as biology and English, undergraduates have the option of majoring in Outdoor Leadership or Environmental Studies.
 The Natural Science Undergraduate Research Sequence (NSURS) is the undergraduate research and presentation that is required for all Bachelor of Science degrees given by the college.

 Work program

-WWC has more than 70 work crews that are supported by students who commit to working 150, 225, or 300 hours each semester, helping to cover a portion of the cost of attendance.
+WWC has more than 70 work crews that are supported by students who commit to working 120, 180, or 240 hours each semester, helping to cover a portion of the cost of attendance.
 Work Crews contribute in different areas, assuming administrative, academic, custodial, land management duties on campus. :

 Community engagement

-Community engagement is a required activity to graduate.
-Students engage with a wide variety of issues, but the most time is committed and the deepest partnerships are developed in the following designated Issue Areas: